Irina-rya/Irina-rya/AboutMe.md

 👋 Hi, I’m Irina.

-👀 I’m interested in Big Data, Python, Languages and Travelling, Workouts in the Gym.
+👀 I’m interested in Big Data, Python, Data Science.

-🌱 I’m currently learning Python, his libraries like Pandas, Numpy etc and some machine learning libraries too like Tensorflow, NLTK etc. Next step is SQL!
+🌱 I’m currently learning Python, his libraries like Pandas, Numpy etc and some machine learning libraries too like Tensorflow, NLTK etc. Next step of learning is SQL!

 <!---
 - 💞️ I’m looking to collaborate on ...